PHA Conference 2016

 International and local speakers provide excellent opportunities for advocacy.

 - Fundraising: The conference provides an essential basis of financial support for the PHA.
 It provides funding for the

 host branch, and for national operations.
 It provides funding for the host branch, and ensures the PHA has independent income to advocate for public health free from contractual constraints.

-Programmes and abstracts from recent years' conferences are available online.
+Programmes, abstracts and presentations from recent years' conferences are available online

 - 2012 – Equity from the start – valuing our children

 : Programme (

 2.6Mb) | Presentations | Conference Statement

 - 2011 – Vision, Sustainability and Diversity: Programme (

 - 2010 – Tomorrow for tomorrow's people: Programme (